owentechnologist/LUA_scripting_samples/shell_scripts_readme.txt

-Three shell scripts have been provided lualoader1.sh routlooploader.sh <number-of-slots> <number-of-entries>
+Three shell scripts are described below: lualoader1.sh timedroutlooploader.sh <number-of-slots> <number-of-entries>
 randomread.sh <number-of-repetitions>

 lualoader.sh should be executed one time before routlooploader.sh is ever executed.

-The routlooploader.sh takes 2 arguments
+The timedroutlooploader.sh takes 2 arguments
 1)- the number of different redis slots into which you wish to write data
      (for each slot, it will write 1 large SortedSet and many small SortedSets) 2)- the number of entries to be written in each pass (this should not exceed 25000 as it will block redis for too long)

-Running routlooploader.sh 32 20000 against a redis database with 8 primary shards takes about 3 minutes and results in the memory growing from ~98Mb to ~1.1GB (so about 1Gb of data is written) Additionally - roughly 627 thousand keys are written into redis.
+Running timedroutlooploader.sh 32 20000 against a redis database with 8 primary shards takes about 3 minutes and results in the memory growing from ~98Mb to ~1.1GB (so about 1Gb of data is written) Additionally - roughly 627 thousand keys are written into redis.